fairret: a Framework for Differentiable Fairness Regularization Terms: Acknowledgements

-The research leading to these results has received funding from the European Research Council under the European Union's Seventh Framework Programme (FP7/2007-2013) (ERC Grant Agreement no. 615517), and under the European Union’s Horizon 2020 research and innovation programme (ERC Grant Agreement no. 963924), from the Special Research Fund (BOF) of Ghent University (BOF20/IBF/117), from the Flemish Government under the ``Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen'' programme, and from the FWO (project no. G0F9816N, 3G042220).
-MB is supported by a doctoral scholarship from the Special Research Fund (BOF) of Ghent University (reference number: BOF20/DOC/144).
+The research leading to these results has received funding from the Special Research Fund (BOF) of Ghent University (BOF20/DOC/144 and BOF20/IBF/117), from the Flemish Government under the ``Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen'' programme, and from the FWO (project no. G0F9816N, 3G042220, G073924N).